CLFR: how it works

 Compact Linear Fresnel Reflector (CLFR) technology is a form of CSP that is valued for its simple, robust design.

-It uses modular, flat mirrors to focus the sun's heat onto long, elevated "receivers," which consist of a system of boiler tubes through which water flows.
-The concentrated sunlight boils the water in the tubes, generating saturated and superheated solar steam for use in power generation and industrial steam applications, thereby generating electricity.
+It uses modular, flat mirrors to focus the sun's heat onto long, elevated "receivers" which consist of a system of boiler tubes through which water flows.
+The concentrated sunlight boils the water in the tubes, generating saturated and superheated solar steam for use in power generation and industrial steam applications.

 Scalable and adaptable technology

-CLFR technology can be scaled according to power plant needs, from 50 to 500 MWe (power) and 10 MWe to 50 MWe (boosters and industrial steam), and applied in 3 different ways:
+CLFR technology can be scaled to the requirements of the power plant, from 50 to 500 MWe (power generation) and from 5 to 50 MWe (boosters and industrial steam), and applied in 3 different ways:

 The steam generated from concentrated solar power is used to drive steam turbines, producing electricity.